johnmschneider/BluC/README.md

 ### Introduction of Semantic Versioning
 I feel the codebase is sufficiently large and designed in such a way that Semantic Versioning between each github push would be highly beneficial.

-This project will now follow the rules of Semantic Version with the extra stipulation that builds <= 0.25.X are alpha (for the compiler as a whole), and builds >= 0.5.X but < 1.X.Y are alpha (again, for the compiler as a whole).
+This project will now follow the rules of Semantic Versioning.

 ### Version
-The current version is <b>0.1.0</b><br/>
+The current version is <b>0.1.0-alpha</b><br/>
 This follows the Semantic Versioning guidelines.
 ### Setup
 A valid installation of gcc is needed for BluC to automatically compile the C file to an exe.
 Otherwise, BluC can still transpile the file to C with the "-c" flag being set, but will not be able to automatically compile it to an exe.